Company Information

 Appointed to the Board in 2020

-Mike O’Halloran is a lecturer of Theatre Technology and Stagecraft at National University of Ireland, Galway.
+Mike O’Halloran is a lecturer of Theatre Technology and Stagecraft at the University of Galway.
 He also works as the Technical Manager at the O’Donoghue Centre for Drama, Theatre and Performance and as Safety Officer for the Student Societies Office.
-Prior to working in NUI Galway Mike worked for various theatre and event production companies and as a freelance Production Manager and Lighting Designer for over 15 years.
+Prior to working in the University of Galway Mike worked for various theatre and event production companies and as a freelance Production Manager and Lighting Designer for over 15 years.
 A long-time member and supporter of the Association of Irish Stage Technicians Mike is the current Treasurer of the association.
 He has recently returned to education in University College, Dublin and is pursuing a Masters in Occupational Safety and Health.

 Alannah Robins